Transfer data from a PostgreSQL RDS instance to ClickHouse®

 If you expand the View default settings for Easy create section, you'll see that the instance will be created in the default VPC for the selected region.
 The instance is also located in the default subnet and is associated with the default security group.

-5. Click Create database and wait for a few minutes.
+5. Click Create database and wait until it's created.
+It usually takes a few minutes.

 The RDS instance is created and running, but it also requires you to modify certain settings.

-The Transfer service requires you to set two parameters in basic scenario to enable the logical replication.
+Transfer requires you to set two parameters in the basic scenario to enable the logical replication.
 These parameters are rds.logical_replication and wal_level .
-To modify these parameters, you'll need to create a separate parameter group.
+To modify these parameters, create a separate parameter group:

 2. Click Create parameter group.